Open Markets and Hybrid Jacobi Processes: Introduction

 We overcome this lack of tractability by relaxing the existing notion of an open market.
 Fixing $N \leq d$ we allow the investor to trade in (i) the $N$ assets with the largest capitalizations and (ii) the \emph{full} market portfolio consisting of all $d$ assets.
 As such, we do allow trading in small capitalization stocks, but only through the market portfolio.
 Due to the existence of various market-tracking securities, such as the Wilshire 5000 or the CRSP US Total Market Index, we consider (ii) to be a practical inclusion that is approximately implementable through proxies.
 Under a structural condition on the covariation between large and small capitalization stocks, this setup is tractable: the growth optimization problem in the open market becomes as easy or difficult as the classical growth optimization problem in the full market.
 These results are obtained in Section~\ref{sec:open_market_SPT}.

-Next, to demonstrate that the open market setup indeed resolves the tension discussed above, we instantiate our framework using a parametric family of market weight models which we call \emph{hybrid Jacobi processes}.
-These processes resemble multiviariate Jacobi processes and Wright--Fisher diffusions, but have the feature that the drift of a particle may depend on its rank in addition to its name, akin to \cite{ichiba2011hybrid}.
+To demonstrate that the open market setup indeed resolves the tension discussed above, we instantiate our framework using a parametric family of market weight models which we call \emph{hybrid Jacobi processes}.
+These processes resemble multivariate Jacobi processes and Wright--Fisher diffusions, but have the feature that the drift of a particle may depend on its rank in addition to its name, akin to \cite{ichiba2011hybrid}.
 Section~\ref{sec:hybrid_polynomial_models} defines and constructs hybrid Jacobi processes, and establishes a number of properties including ergodicity, invariant density, particle collisions, and boundary attainment.

 In Section~\ref{sec:hybrid_market} we use the hybrid Jacobi processes to model the market weights.
 We show that they fit into the framework of Section~\ref{sec:open_market_SPT} and, consequently, obtain necessary and sufficient conditions for the existence of a growth optimal strategy in the open market as well as an explicit formula for it (when it exists).
 Section~\ref{sec:examples} contains several examples.
-In particular, we demonstrate that this model can resolve the tension between the stability of the capital distribution curve and the feasibility of the growth optimal strategy.
+In particular, we demonstrate that this model can resolve the tension between the stability of the capital distribution curve and the not artificially leveraged behaviour of the growth optimal strategy.
+Moreover, we show that many specifications of the parameters lead to growth-optimal strategies that are stable with respect to $d$, the total number of stocks in the model.